 We recognize that climate change is an important topic for our investors and that human activity is leading to increased emissions of greenhouse gases (“GHG”).

 In 2020, we calculated our baseline Scope 1 and 2 emissions for our operations using 2019 data.
+Calculations were performed in accordance with the U.S. Environmental Protection Agency Greenhouse Gas Reporting Protocol.
 We intend to continue to track and analyze this data.

 |2019 Scope 1 Greenhouse Gas Emissions (Metric Tons CO2e)|